 Nicholas Copernicus, De Revolutionibus Orbium Coelestium (1543)

-The heart of the issue was what lay at the centre of the universe, not merely whether the earth revolved around the sun, and eventually astronomers realised that Copernicus had been wrong.
+The heart of the issue was what lay at the centre of the universe, not merely whether the Earth revolved around the sun.
+Eventually astronomers realised that Copernicus had been wrong.
 The fixed stars that supposedly also revolved round the sun were in fact suns in their own right.
-Although Copernicus believed in intelligent design, his inspiration was neo-Platonism rather than Scripture (hence his citation of Hermes Trismegistus) and he assumed that the Pope, to whom he dedicated his work, would assess the proposal from the same point of view.
+Although Copernicus believed in intelligent design, his inspiration seems to have been neo-Platonism rather than Scripture (hence his citation of Hermes Trismegistus) and he assumed that the Pope, to whom he dedicated his work, would assess the proposal from the same point of view.
 Genesis, by contrast, was anything but heliocentric.
-It stated that the sun was not formed until day 4, before which time there was another source of light.
+It stated that the sun was not formed until day 4, three days after the first source of light.
 Citing Scripture could not have helped Copernicus’s cause.
-As yet, heliocentrism and geocentrism were the only options, and many scholars (believing that the ‘straightforward’ sense was to be preferred) understood Genesis to be positively geocentric.
-No one could have predicted, on the strength of Genesis’s incompatibility with heliocentrism and Copernicus’s disproof of geocentrism, that both would turn out to be wrong.
+As yet, heliocentrism and geocentrism were the only options, and many scholars understood Genesis to be positively geocentric.
+No one could have predicted that both would turn out to be wrong.

 In Genesis the source of the light that initially marked off day and night was unnamed and unknown.
 It was not the sun.
-It was an extraordinary position to be taking for a document not younger than the first millennium BC, when people knew of only one major light source.
-Nonetheless, could it be tenable?
+It was an extraordinary assertion for a document not younger than the first millennium BC, when people knew of only one major light source.
+Could it, nonetheless, be tenable?
 Could it be that our much more profound understanding of the universe, where the sun nestles among billions of stars and there are billions of galaxies beyond that, enables us now to suggest the identity of that light source?
 The only light-generating objects in the universe apart from stars are quasars.
-Quasars are the massive ultra-luminous furnaces at the hubs of galaxies.
-So the most plausible identification seems to be that the source was a quasar, from which, as with other nascent galaxies, streams of gas subsequently shot forth like fire from a catherine wheel.
+Quasars are the ultra-luminous furnaces that appear in the distant universe as single stars, but billions, even trillions, of times more massive.
+Junior equivalents of quasars in the near universe form the hubs of galaxies similar in mass, as if they were the origin of the stars around them.
+So the most plausible identification seems to be that the primeval source was a quasar, from which, as with other nascent galaxies, streams of gas subsequently shot forth like fire from a catherine wheel.
 Possibly the reason why the text left it unnamed is that, by the time it was written, the quasar had long since ceased to exist.
 As a result of an increase in inertial mass and a corresponding deceleration in the speed of light (discussed in section 8) it collapsed and became a black hole.
-Just how brightly the sphere might have shone may be gauged from the present mass of the black hole: the equivalent of 4.5 million suns.

 Although a quasar no longer illuminates the Milky Way, invisibility is not the normal fate of a black hole.
-All massive galaxies have black holes, and paradoxically most still do radiate massive amounts of light, as the mass of the accretion discs around them gets sucked back in and converted into electromagnetic energy.
+All massive galaxies are thought to have black holes at their centre, and paradoxically most still appear to radiate massive amounts of light, as friction causes the swirling accretion discs around them to heat up.
 Known as active galactic nuclei, they produce more light than the entire output of the stars that make up the rest of the galaxy.
-They are the oldest objects in the universe, visible as far back in time as telescopes can take us.
+They are the oldest objects in the universe, visible as far back as telescopes can take us.
 By comparison with most black holes, the one at the centre of our own galaxy is tiny.